a-la/alamode/README.md

 Shows all available commands.

 ```
+ÀLaMode
 A tool to transpile JavaScript packages using regular expressions.
 Supports import/export and JSX transpilation.
 https://artdecocode.com/alamode/

-  alamode source [-o destination] [-i dir,file] [-s] [-jp]
+  alamode source [-o destination] [-i dir,file] [--env env] [-s]

 	source            	The location of the input file or directory to transpile.
 	--output, -o      	The location of where to save the transpiled output.
-	--version, -v       	Show the version number.
-	--help, -h          	Display the usage information.
 	--ignore, -i      	Comma-separated list of files inside of `source` dir to
 	                  	ignore, for example, `bin,.eslintrc`.
 	--noSourceMaps, -s	Disable source maps.
 	--extensions, -e  	Files of what extensions to transpile.
 	                  	Default: js,jsx.
+	--debug, -d       	Will make ÀLaMode stop after replacing markers.
+	--require, -r     	Renames `require` calls into imports, and `module.exports`
+	                  	assignments to exports.
+	                  	Great for refactoring older code.
+	--env             	The environment.
+Analogue to setting `ALAMODE_ENV`
+	                  	env variable.
+	--version, -v     	Show the version number.
+	--help, -h        	Display the usage information.

+  Example:

+    alamode src -o build -s

+JSX transpilation
+Allows to transpile JSX using RegExes.

+  alamode source [-o destination] -j [-mpE]

 	--jsx, -j           	Enable JSX mode: only update JSX syntax to use hyperscript.
 	                    	Does not transpile `import/export` statements.
 	--module, -m        	Works together with `jsx` to also transpile modules while